 “Mary Camille, the questions.”

-Spence waved.
 What kind of guy vanishes?
 She pursed her lips.
-“Yes sir, thanks for sticking around for the tour, and if you disappear on the walking tour, we’ll leave you.”
+“Yes sir, thanks for sticking around for the tour, but if you disappear on the walking portion, we’ll leave you.”

 A sharp elbow plunged into her leg.

-“I wouldn’t intentionally abandon the tour.
-I want to learn more about . . . the Island.”
+“I wouldn’t intentionally abandon th-the tour.
+I want to learn more about … the Island.”

 “I heard that during World War Two, German U-boats were off the coast, but it was a secret.”
 He raised his brows.

-So, he wanted to keep their secret.
 “It was kept very quiet.”
-She studied his face.
 What else happened that night?
-“But you probably know more than I do . . . about the war.”
+She locked her focus on his eyes.
+“But you probably know more than I do … about the war.”
+She winced.

 A smile filled his face.
-Hopefully, it meant that he knew she was referring to that night.
+Seemed he was speaking her language.

 As the memories crashed over her, a current of warmth flowed through her.
 They’d spent the day, talking and laughing.
 It was part dream, part nightmare.
 Her friends insisted a Spring Break fling was fantastic, but she’d never lost control.